Queen's Gambit Declined, Rubinstein Trap

 The Rubinstein Trap is a chess opening trap in the Queen's Gambit Declined, Orthodox Defense.

-Black loses a pawn after Nxd5 due to the threat of his queen being trapped on the back rank by White's Bc7.
+Black loses a pawn after Nxd5 due to the threat of their queen being trapped on the by White's Bc7.

 History

-The trap takes its name from Akiba Rubinstein, who had the misfortune of falling into it twice, in the games Max Euwe-Rubinstein, Bad Kissingen 1928, and Alexander Alekhine-Rubinstein, San Remo 1930.
+The trap takes its name from Akiba Rubinstein, who had the misfortune of falling into it twice, in the games Euwe-Rubinstein, Bad Kissingen 1928, and Alekhine-Rubinstein, San Remo 1930.
 Rubinstein was not the first to fall victim to the trap; the first recorded game featuring the trap is Amos Burn-Heinrich Wolf, Ostend 1905.